sylvaticus/SPMLJ/lessonsSources/00_-_INTRO_-_Introduction_julia_ml/0003_-_Introduction_to_Julia.md

 ## An introduction to the Julia Programming Language

 Julia is an modern, interactive and dynamic general-purpose programming language.
 While being dynamic, Julia compiles the code the first time it is evaluated (e.g. on the first time a function is called) using a tecnique called _Just In Time_.
-This resuls in performances typical of a compiled language, and solves the dual-language problem, that is to first prototipy an algorithm in an expressive, dynamic language and then re-code it in a compiled languages for performances.
+This resuls in performances typical of a compiled language, and help avoiding the dual-language problem, that is to first prototipy an algorithm in an expressive, dynamic language and then re-code it in a compiled languages for performances.
 If one get typically interested in Julia because of its speed, there are other elements that contribute to make it a modern programming language particularly suited for numerical and scientific computation.
 This segment try to highliths its main characteristics that will be further developed in the first unit `JULIA1`.